Learn all the secrets for how to make the best traditional Greek salad, also known as Horiatiki or village salad. Easy recipe by a Greek cook!

 - 2 medium tomatoes, sliced

 - 2 medium persian cucumbers, sliced (peeled or unpeeled)

 - 1 green bell pepper, chopped

 - ½ onion, sliced

-- ⅓ cup olives, whole (preferably Kalamata olives)
+- ⅓ cup olives, whole or pitted (preferably Kalamata olives)

 - 1 cup feta cheese, cubed